EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Birthright.md

 Free increase: any two (2)
 Mobility: 6
 Vitality: 1d6
-Passive: When calculating number of gained skill proficiencies (trained and expert) calculate it as them having one (1) higher intelegence
+Passive: When calculating number of gained skill proficiencies (trained and expert) calculate it as them having one (1) higher intelligence

 ## Eldyr